makrai/notes/bostan18-text-emo-corpora.md

 * Models trained on Twitter data perform slightly better on other Twitter sets,
   * exception of Electoral-Tweets <~ different label distribution
     * disgust dominating the set
+* easy tgt, good src
   * EmoInt, Emotion-Stimulus, Grounded-Emotions ISEAR, and SSEC are easier to classify (high performance when used for testing) while
   * DailyDialogs, Blogs, CrowdFlower, and Tales are more informative: training on them and classifying other datasets leads to better results
 * Models trained on ISEAR and SSEC perform comparably well
 * DailyDialogs best classif with training on other, Blogs
 * do not train on Emotion-Stimulus and Grounded-Emotions as long as the